 Meets Weekly Starting: October 11th

 When you submit your request for a 30 minute intake call, you will receive a direct email from me (Olga Montgomery, LCSW) to coordinate a time to connect.
 When you’re ready, include you in your own compassion and request your intake call.
-I promise, it feels so weird, and you are not alone.
-I am sending you so much care and hope for soft moments on hard days.
+I promise, even if it feels so difficult and uncomfortable, you can find out that you are not alone.
+I am sending you much care and hope for soft moments on hard days.
 Connect soon. <3